At the end of the cold war a new bottled water brand named Aquafina rolled off a production line in Wichita, Kansas in 1994.

 Through the early 21st century, Aquafina could be found flowing in the shops, stalls and stores of nations from Spain to Vietnam—a testament to man's innate and universal need for clean, refreshing water.

-Once sold only in the tranquil heartlands of Kansas, Aquafina had now emerged as the world's preeminent provider of bottled water—one small step for a bottled beverage, one giant leap for the PepsiCo portfolio.
+Once sold only in Kansas, Aquafina had now emerged as the world's preeminent provider of bottled water.

-The rapid ascent of Aquafina onto the global stage was not without its fair share of turbulence.
+The rapid ascent of Aquafina was not without its issues.
 By the early 2000s, the brand had cultivated an air of mountain springs and icy refreshment that seemed to echo with each twist of an Aquafina cap.

 So when the truth emerged in 2007 that those cascading waterfalls on the bottle actually originated from municipal tap water sources, a tide of controversy soon swelled.